Things that should be a certain way

 Using 「べからず」 to describe things one must not do

 Moving on to yet another from of 「べき」 is 「べからず」.
 This is undoubtedly related to the 「ず」 negative ending we learned in a previous section.
 However, it seems to be a conjugation of an old 未然形 of 「べから」.
-I have no idea what that means and you don't have to either.
+I have no idea what that means and you don’t have to either.
 The only thing we need to take away from this is that 「べからず」 expresses the opposite meaning of 「べき」 as an action that one must not do.
-I suppose the short abrupt ending of the 「ず」 form makes this more useful for laying out rules.
-In fact, searching around on google comes up with a bunch of 「べし・ベからず」 or "do's and don'ts". (べし is an even older form of べき, which I doubt you'll ever need.)
+I suppose the short and abrupt ending of the 「ず」 form makes this more useful for laying out rules.
+In fact, searching around on google comes up with a bunch of 「べし・ベからず」 or “do’s and don’ts”. (べし is an older form of べき, which I doubt you’ll ever need.)

 Using 「べからず」 for actions that must not be done